 Compulsion for overseas service was echoed by vigorous use of the powers of the state at home.
 The nationalization of the transcontinental railways was begun.
 Borden’s government regulated food and fuel distribution and controlled fuel prices and miners’ wages.
 It imposed a “temporary” direct tax on incomes, both personal and business.
 It forbade both strikes and lockouts.
 And, with the support it enjoyed from the Liberal Unionists, it reformed the federal civil service.
 Compared with the exercise of state power during World War II, the actions of Borden’s government in World War I were almost amateurish.
 In the context of the time, however, they were breathtakingly bold.

 Borden’s most lasting contribution grew out of his deep commitment to the war effort and his long-standing belief that Canada had the capacity and was entitled to control its own external affairs in both peace and war.
-Dominion autonomy and the transformation of the empire into the new British Commonwealth of Nations was born of the Great War.
+Dominion autonomy and the transformation of the empire into the new British Commonwealth of Nations were born of the Great War.
 Lloyd George provided the opportunity.
 Borden and his legal adviser, Loring Christie, seized it.
 Canada’s soldiers, Borden believed, had earned it.
 His duty, his responsibility to them and to Canada, was to achieve it.
 Recognition of Canada’s right to craft its own external policy, to have its own diplomatic representation in foreign capitals, to have full membership in the League of Nations, and to play a leading role in development of the Commonwealth were the rewards of Borden’s persistent campaign for equal status.
 General Jan Christiaan Smuts of South Africa, a strong supporter in London and Paris, told Borden in 1927, “You were no doubt the main protagonist for Dominion Status.”

 Sir Robert Borden had not the magnetism of Laurier, the daring flair of Macdonald.
 He was an uncommonly reserved person for a national political leader, a man who believed that his often stodgy public persona was the country’s business but his private life belonged to his very close friends and family.
 He was, throughout his political career, less interested in politics than in policy.
 He was devoted more to his nation than to his party.
 His determination and commitment to lead Canada through the Great War made him the only Allied leader to stay in office throughout the conflict, an accomplishment of which he was very proud.
 Lloyd George called him “a sagacious and helpful counsellor” who was “always the quintessence of common sense.”
 Borden would have liked that.